opencongress/opencongress/README.markdown

 ### A. Dependencies

-Start by installing all the packages you might need.
+Start by installing all the packages required by OpenCongress.

 so for Ubuntu: